dprokopij/Portfolio/README.md

 Calc v2 is a simple calculator working with free input.

 WeatherPy is a simple weather code that provides current temperature in Almaty with additional UV index info.
 The text depends on how high is current UV index.

+TelegramBot is a bot for Telegram that provides daily mornings information, such as weather, UV index, weather conditions, horoscope and just tuning person into good mood)